DebraChen/SNOW-APP-Develop-Process/TheStories, interviews and news/Story one/README.md

-The first story's background is Xinjiang, China
+The first story's background is in Xinjiang, China.
+Discover the way goverment controlled the freedom of speech.

+References goes
+punning in Chinese to avoid censorship